Tyre Size Guide

 The speed rating is the maximum speed for the tyre.
 The table below displays what each letter represents:

-If you have any further questions about tyre sizes or would like to book a mobile tyre fitting, please get in touch with us on 0800 810 0972.
+If you have any further questions about tyre sizes or would like to book a mobile tyre fitting, please make your order online.
+You can also get in touch with us on 0800 810 0972.